splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/3-im-exercise/_index.md

 {{% button icon="clock" %}}5 minutes{{% /button %}}

-This is the first section of our Kubernetes Navigator exercise.
+This is the first section of our optimal Kubernetes Navigator exercise.
 Below is some high-level information regarding Kubernetes, just in case you're not familiar with it.

 {{% notice title=" Kubernetes Terminology" style="info" %}}
 K8s, short for Kubernetes, is an open-source container orchestration platform.
 It manages the deployment, scaling, and maintenance of containerized applications, and we use it in this workshop to host our e-commerce application